florieneholvoet/Optimizing-the-bioartificial-kidney-design-using-computational-fluid-dynamics/README.md

 # Numerical Implementation

 Simulations were performed in COMSOL Multiphysics 6.3 using time-dependent studies.
+To improve computational efficiency, studies were separated into multiple sequential solution steps, allowing intermediate results to be reused in subsequent calculations without affecting the final solution.

 The nonlinear systems were solved using:
 - fully coupled formulation,